 Do I need to pay/book to join a service?

-Services are always free and booking not needed for any service.
+Services are always free and booking is not generally required, except for at a small number of major services.
 Please see our What’s On section for details.
 During busy seasons such as Advent and Christmas, people are advised to arrive in plenty of time as we do reach capacity on occasions.

 Why is it called a Minster?
 Not a cathedral?